Wednesday, May 2, 2012

 Hero

-Matt Scudder, ex-cop who is now doing favors for people and gets gifts in return.
+Matt Scudder, an ex-cop who is now doing favours for people and gets gifts in return.

 Location